Xabaril/Esquio/docs/source/ui/deployment.rst

   docker-compose -f ./build/docker-compose-demo-with-ui-npgsql up --build docker-compose -f ./build/docker-compose-demo-with-ui-mysql up --build

-Supported Providers:
-AzureAd
-OpenId

-* You need an OpenId provider.
-For demo usage, you can use ``https://demo.identityserver.io/``.
+By default, a OpenId provider with ``https://demo.identityserver.io`` is used but you can change to use any other standard OpenId ( Auth0 etc ) or Azure AD.

 Docker
 ^^^^^^